CesarTrevisan/Vehicle-Detection-and-Tracking/README.md

 [spatial-binning]: ./writeup_images/spatial-binning.jpg

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points

-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

----
 ## Writeup / README

 First, to find Cars in images, I got information related to color, saturation, and luminosity for each car and non car example extracting a histogram and use it to create a feature vector.
 Here is a example: